ImInTheICU/ExtraLayer/README.md

 #### Is ExtraLayer a obfuscator?

-No, ExtraLayer Is a anti-debugging tool used along with a obfuscator. (hyperion :D )
+No, ExtraLayer Is a anti-debugging tool that should be used along with a obfuscator. ( hyperion :D or Fasent https://discord.gg/hzJZTA6MXa )

 #### How good Is ExtraLayer?

-ExtraLayer can migrate most advanced attacks, debugging methods.
+ExtraLayer can migrate most advanced attacks and debugging methods.

 ### Can I use ExtraLayer alone?